12 of the Best Brand Collaborations

 9. Louis Vuitton x Supreme

 You can’t discuss popular collaborations without mentioning Louis Vuitton and Supreme.
 Supreme is a skateboarding and clothing company that first began in New York.
 The collection between the skater and luxury brand included apparel, shoes, and accessories like hats, sunglasses, bags, and wallets.
 While this collaboration may seem strange to some, it is wildly popular with items selling out within minutes of release.

 This collaboration is an example of two brands capitalizing on an existing trend and using it to promote their own companies.
 With streetwear becoming increasing popular, partnering with Supreme made Louis Vuitton popular in that category.
 In the first half of 2017, Louis Vuitton saw a 23% profit increase, to which they largely credited to this collaboration.
 People who may not have ever bought from Louis Vuitton are now lining up to buy pieces from this partnership.

 This collaboration allows passengers to play their own Spotify playlists while on an Uber ride.
 After you request a ride from a music-enabled vehicle, you can connect your Spotify profile once you get inside.
 Riders can use both the Uber and Spotify apps to control the tunes!

-Key Takeaway: Spotify benefits greatly from this collaboration because users are encouraged to sign up for a paid subscription, because without it you won’t be able to stream in the Uber.
-In turn, riders have better experiences in their Ubers, and drivers get higher scores and can earn more, which also attracts new drivers to the platform.
+Spotify benefits greatly from this collaboration because users are encouraged to sign up for a paid subscription, because without it, you won’t be able to stream in the Uber.
+In turn, riders have better experiences in their Uber, and drivers get higher scores and can earn more, which also attracts new drivers to the platform.

 11. ASOS and GLAAD